Pomme de Terre River (Minnesota)

 The Pomme de Terre River is a 125 mi tributary of the Minnesota River in western Minnesota in the United States.
 Via the Minnesota River, it is part of the watershed of the Mississippi River, draining an area of 875 sqmi in an agricultural region.
 The headwaters region of the Pomme de Terre River is the northernmost extremity of the Minnesota River's watershed.

 Etymology

 The name Pomme de Terre is French and means literally "soil apple," usually meaning "potato."
-In this case, the river was named by early French explorers for a different root vegetable, the potato-like prairie turnip (Psoralea esculenta), which was commonly eaten by the Sioux.
+In this case, the river was named by early French explorers for a different root vegetable, the potato-like prairie turnip (Pediomelum esculentum, syn.
+Psoralea esculenta), which was commonly eaten by the Sioux.